om-prabhu123/EXAMPLE/README.md

-Hello this is new branch which we will use to test the effect if making the branches
+Hello this is new branch which we will use to test the effect if making the branches(hello)